Whitelines

-Whitelines is an English language magazine covering snowboarding culture published by Factory Media.
+Whitelines is an English language legacy print magazine covering snowboarding culture, now published solely online.
+It was previously published by Permanent Publishing, Factory Media and Any Day Media, and is now under license to Double A Media.

 History

 Founded in 1995, Whitelines began publishing under Jim Peskett, owner of Permanent Publishing, with former British professional snowboarder Tudor ‘Chod’ Thomas as editor.
-Its sister skateboarding magazine, Sidewalk Surfer (now Sidewalk) shared the same office in Abingdon, Oxfordshire.
+Its sister skateboarding magazine, Sidewalk Surfer (later renamed simply Sidewalk) shared the same office in Abingdon, Oxfordshire.
 They were later joined by The Surfer's Path and Dig BMX.

 The magazine's name, which plays on freeride snowboarding and drugs culture, was originally spelt out as two words (White Lines).
 Over the years - for the sake of a simpler logo and the website URL - it has merged to become Whitelines.

 At the time of its launch, the only other British snowboard magazine on the shelves was Snowboard UK.
 Initially something of a fanzine, Whitelines targeted a core readership, differentiating itself from the competition through its forthright opinions and an irreverent sense of humour.
 Early articles included ‘Freak Speak’ (in which the editor interviewed Oxford's local tramps), a tour of the UK's best rollercoasters and an in depth tutorial on ‘How to drive like The Sweeney’.
 Tudor ‘Chod’ Thomas now admits that these were partly included for lack of actual snowboarding photos.

 The first issue of Whitelines was published in October 1995 and featured Burton-sponsored British snowboarder Chris Moran on the cover.
-Moran later went on to become one of the magazine's editors, alongside Matt Barr, before the two of them left to found the ACM writing group, which still contributes regular articles to the magazine.
+Moran later went on to become one of the magazine's editors, alongside Matt Barr, before the two of them left to found a PR firm.
+Both have contributed to nearly every issue since.